-We analyze high-frequency trading volume data for the two stocks Disney (DIS) and Johnson & Johnson (JNJ) traded at the New York Stock Exchange.
-The transaction data is extracted from the Trade and Quote (TAQ) database released by the NYSE and covers one trading week from February 6 to February 10, 2006.
-We filter the raw data by deleting transactions that occurred outside regular trading hours from 9:30 am to 4:00 pm, as well as observations recorded during the first and last 30 minutes of each trading day to reduce the impact of opening and closure effects.
-The tick-by-tick data is aggregated by computing cumulated trading volumes over 15 second intervals, resulting in 6595 observations for both stocks.
-Modeling and forecasting cumulated volumes on high frequencies is, for instance, crucial for trading strategies replicating the (daily) volume weighted average price (VWAP), see, e.g., Brownlees et al. (2010).
+27 to 31, 2009.
+We filter the raw data by deleting transactions that occurred outside regular trading hours from 9:30 am to 4:00 pm.
+The tick-by-tick data is aggregated by computing cumulated trading volumes over 15 second intervals, resulting in 7795 observations for the four stocks.
+Modeling and forecasting cumulated volumes on high frequencies is, for instance, crucial for algorithmic trading strategies, see, e.g., Brownlees et al. (2010).
 To account for the well-known intraday seasonalities (see, e.g., Hautsch (2004) for an overview), we divide the cumulated volumes by a seasonality component which is pre-estimated employing a cubic spline function.

 An important feature of the data is the high number of zeros induced by non-trading intervals.
-The summary statistics in Table 1 and the histograms depicted in Figure 2 report a non-trivial share of zero observations of about 21% for DIS and roughly 7% for JNJ.
+The summary statistics in Table 1 and the histograms depicted in Figure 2 report a non-trivial share of zero observations ranging from about 9% for BAC to almost 60% for MDR.